JackSmack1971/phero-swarm/README.md

 ## 🔄 Information Flow Process

-1. **Worker Execution**: Worker agents complete tasks and generate rich natural language summaries
+1.  **Worker Execution**: Worker agents complete tasks and generate rich natural language summaries.
-2. **Orchestrator Synthesis**: Task orchestrators combine worker summaries into comprehensive reports
+2.  **Orchestrator Synthesis**: Task orchestrators combine worker summaries into comprehensive reports.
-3. **Scribe Interpretation**: Pheromone Scribe converts narratives into structured JSON signals
+3.  **Scribe Interpretation**: Pheromone Scribe converts narratives into structured JSON signals.
+This process must be robust against malformed or malicious inputs.
-4. **State Update**: Signals are stored in `.pheromone` file with appropriate lifecycle management
+4.  **State Update**: Signals are stored in `.pheromone` file with appropriate lifecycle management.
-5. **Collective Intelligence**: System learns from patterns and optimizes future behavior
+5.  **Collective Intelligence**: System learns from patterns and optimizes future behavior.
+Inputs to this system must be validated.
-6. **Evolution Triggers**: Performance monitoring initiates agent improvements when needed
+6.  **Evolution Triggers**: Performance monitoring initiates agent improvements when needed.
+Data feeding evolution triggers must be secure and authentic.

 ## ✨ Key Innovations

 ### 🧬 Performance-Driven Evolution
 The MetaGenesis system can evolve and improve agent capabilities:
-- Tracks performance metrics (completion times, success rates, resource usage)
+- Tracks performance metrics (completion times, success rates, resource usage). **Security**: These metrics must be sourced reliably and protected from tampering.
-- Identifies inefficient patterns and recurring failures
+- Identifies inefficient patterns and recurring failures.
-- Automatically rewrites agent instructions to improve performance
+- Automatically rewrites agent instructions to improve performance. **Security**: The inputs influencing this rewriting (e.g., performance data, existing instructions) must be validated to prevent unsafe evolution.
-- Uses Proof-Carrying Prompts (PCP) for safe evolution
+- Uses **Proof-Carrying Prompts (PCP)** for safe evolution.
+PCP involves rigorous validation of inputs that guide evolution, ensuring that generated prompts are not only effective but also adhere to predefined safety constraints and do not introduce vulnerabilities.
+This includes checks against adversarial inputs and ensuring the semantic integrity of the evolved instructions.

 ### 📊 Multi-Dimensional Intelligence
-- **Bayesian Belief Networks**: Probabilistic reasoning about project success
+- **Bayesian Belief Networks**: Probabilistic reasoning about project success.
-- **Temporal Pattern Detection**: Recognizes recurring sequences and workflows
+- **Temporal Pattern Detection**: Recognizes recurring sequences and workflows.
-- **Stigmergic Learning**: Reinforces successful patterns over time
+- **Stigmergic Learning**: Reinforces successful patterns over time.
-- **Emergent Behavior Analysis**: Detects complex system behaviors
+- **Emergent Behavior Analysis**: Detects complex system behaviors.

 ### 👤 Human-Centric Design
-- All outputs designed for human understanding
+- All outputs designed for human understanding.
-- Comprehensive documentation registry
+- Comprehensive documentation registry.
-- Natural language summaries at every level
+- Natural language summaries at every level.
-- Audit trails for debugging and oversight
+- Audit trails for debugging and oversight.

 ### 📦 Compressed State Management
-- Signals evaporate over time (fade away)
+- Signals evaporate over time (fade away).
-- Related signals are consolidated
+- Related signals are consolidated.
-- Operational details are archived
+- Operational details are archived.
-- Only critical information is retained
+- Only critical information is retained.

 ## 🚀 Getting Started

 ### Project Initialization
-1. Create a blueprint file following the structure in `docs/NewProject_Alpha_Blueprint.md`
+1. Create a blueprint file following the structure in `docs/NewProject_Alpha_Blueprint.md`.
+Ensure all inputs are sanitized.
-2. Initialize the project with your blueprint
+2. Initialize the project with your blueprint.
 3. The system will automatically:
     - Research and plan the project
     - Create specifications and architecture
     - Develop a framework scaffold
     - Implement features with tests
     - Document the entire system

 ### Configuration
 Key configuration files: